GDSC-MPSTME-Shirpur/C-Programming-Study-Jam/README.md

 <br> g.
 For every input instance it halts with correct output (correct)
 Conventions used in writing Algorithm:
 1. Name of algorithm:
-<br>  - Every algorithm is given a name which reflects the task performed by it.
+  - Every algorithm is given a name which reflects the task performed by it.
 2. Introductory comments:
-<br>  - The task performed by algorithm is described briefly any assumption made by algorithm are
-mentioned along with variable used and data types
+  - The task performed by algorithm is described briefly any assumption made by algorithm are mentioned along with variable used and data types
 3. Steps :
-<br>  - Any algorithm is made up of sequence of numbered steps.
-Each step is proceeded by a brief
-comment describing its function
+  - Any algorithm is made up of sequence of numbered steps.
+Each step is proceeded by a brief comment describing its function
 4. Comments are included within the body of step by enclosing them in parentheses.